Gabrieltgaldino/NRG_QT/docs/source/installation/prerequisites/sub_prerequisites/modeller.rst

     conda config --add channels salilab
     conda install modeller

-You will be prompted after installation to edit a file to add your Modeller license key.
+You will be prompted after installation to edit a file to add your MODELLER license key to a config.py file.

-MODELLER is available free for academic non-profit institutions.
-You can obtain a key here: https://salilab.org/modeller/registration.html